The future of electric travel

-How do you transport more and more people quickly through the world’s cities while also saving resources?
-Smart Mobility focuses on a fully networked transport system throughout the city.
+How do you transport more and more people through the world’s cities while making it faster and more convenient, but also saving resources?
+Smart Mobility is the answer.

-Lack of parking spaces is a chronic problem in cities.
-Parking space sharing is one solution: tenants or owners with private parking spaces can provide users with parking spaces in private parking areas and garages for a limited period of time.
-An array of parking apps try to simplify using public parking areas.
-You can also use these apps to purchase a parking ticket directly when you park on the side of the road or enter the parking garage, eliminating the need to pay at the ticket machine when you leave.
-The parking fee is charged conveniently via direct debit or credit card at the end of the month.
-Diverse start-ups and industrial companies are developing a range of solutions for smart cities including radar sensors on lamp post or ground sensors that detect when parking spaces are free or occupied.
-The information creates a real-time parking map for drivers.
+Parking space is at a premium in cities.
+One solution is for tenants or owners with private parking spaces to provide drivers with parking spaces in private parking areas and garages for a limited period of time.
+Parking by app so you don’t have to bother with a ticket machine is increasingly popular, with the parking fee is charged via direct debit or credit card at the end of the month.
+Innovators are looking at smart solutions such as radar sensors on lamp post or ground sensors that detect when parking spaces are free or occupied, allowing for the creation of a real-time parking map for drivers.
 Community-based parking is a similar concept: ultrasound sensors installed in the vehicle permanently scan the environment for available parking spaces.
-The more vehicles are networked, the more up-to-date and consistent the parking space information.
+The more vehicles that are networked, the more up-to-date and consistent the parking space information received.

-Buses and trains are relatively affordable but only travel certain routes with fixed timetables.
-Taxis travel everywhere but are expensive.
-New providers with ride hailing offers are filling the gap between these two extremes.
-As with the taxi, you can be collected from almost any point in the city.
-Other passengers with similar destinations can enter and exit along the route, making best use of the shuttle’s capacity.
+Ride hailing services fill the gap between trains and buses that are inexpensive but have fixed routes, and taxis that go door to door but are comparatively costly.
+As with a taxi, ride hailing services enable you to be collected from almost any point in the city.
+The difference is that other passengers with similar destinations can enter and exit along the route, making best use of the shuttle’s capacity.
 In the background, an algorithm analyses the data from the fleet on the road together with the customer requests to determine the best routes in real time.
 The passenger’s smartphone guides them to the next collection point within walking distance of the customer.
-Ideally, door-to-door journeys or wait-free transfers to other modes of transport can be arranged.
+Ideally, door-to-door journeys or wait-free transfers to other modes of transport can then be arranged.